-We will return to strictly linear networks (no threshold) in order to introduce techniques (gradient descent learning in the context of finding the weights of a linear matrix transformation) and concepts that will generalize to non-linear networks.
+Our return to strictly linear networks (no threshold) will allow us to introduce techniques (gradient descent learning in the context of finding the weights of a linear matrix transformation) and concepts that will generalize to non-linear networks with multiple layers of weights.
 Gradient descent will lead us to the Widrow-Hoff learning rule.
 By treating the linear case first, we will be able to see how the Widrow-Hoff learning rule relates to classic problems of statistical regression.
 This, in turn, will provide the introduction to the generalization of this rule to multiple layer networks with smooth non-linear squashing functions--the error back-propagation algorithm.

-More terminology
+More terminology regarding supervised learning

 Consider supervised learning.
 We have a "training set" $\{\mathbf{f}i, \mathbf{t}i\}$ representing inputs \mathbf{f}i , and target outputs \mathbf{t}i .
 The training set in some sense "samples" the larger space of possible input/output pairs $\{\mathbf{f}, \mathbf{t}\}$.
 We would like to learn a general mapping: T: $\mathbf{f} \rightarrow \mathbf{g}$ in such a way that T is a good fit to the training data (i.e. \mathbf{g} is close to \mathbf{t}), and generalizes well to novel inputs.
 The set of target data is the feedback for the "teacher".

-The feedback can say whether the mapping is correct or not.
-Or the feedback can provide information as to how far off the map T's prediction of f (i.e. T[f]) is from \mathbf{t} .
+In general, feedback can vary in the degree of precision it provides for learning.
+It can specify whether the mapping is correct or not.
+Or the feedback can provide information as to how far off the map T's prediction of f (i.e. How far is $T[\mathbf{f}i]$) is from \mathbf{t}i ?).

 After training, one can require that T always maps members of the training set to exactly the target members, and generalizes appropriately for other inputs.
 This means that the learning should be consistent.
 Interpolation is between data points on a graph is an example of consistent learning.
 An example would be drawing lines connecting data points on a graph.

-Or, we may require that the T maps the original members of the training set to outputs \mathbf{g} , that are close to the original targets \mathbf{t} .
-Linear regression is a an example of approximation learning.
+Or, we may require that the T maps the original members of the training set to outputs g, that are close to the original targets t.
+This is called approximation learning.
+Linear regression is an example of approximation learning.
 The linear associator was our first example of supervised learning.
-Approximation doesn't necessarily exactly fit the data points, but should just come close.
-We are going to study approximation.
+Approximation doesn't necessarily exactly fit the data points, but the goal is that it should come close.
+We are going to study linear regression, a fundamental case of approximation learning.